Yorkshire Coast - Saltwick Bay : one day photography workshop for the RPS

 What level of photographer does this workshop suit?

 Photographers of any level are welcome.
-With a small group of only four or five participants, there will be more than enough opportunity to cover everything from the basic skills of landscape photography (if required) to more advanced, creative techniques.
+With a small group of only six participants, there will be opportunity to cover everything from the basic skills of landscape photography (if required) to more advanced, creative techniques.
 I am there to give you as much help as you would like.